maycon-queiroz/ignite-challenge-swagger/readme.md

 ### 📌 Should be able to find user by ID

-For this test, the `findById` method of UsersRepository file must recieve the user `id` and return an user who has the same `id`.
+For this test, the `findById` method of UsersRepository file must receive the user `id` and return an user who has the same `id`.

 ### 📌 Should be able to find user by e-mail address

-For this test, the `findByEmail` method of UsersRepository file must recieve the user `email` and return the user who has the same `email`.
+For this test, the `findByEmail` method of UsersRepository file must receive the user `email` and return the user who has the same `email`.

 ### 📌 Should be able to turn an user as admin

-For this test, the `turnAdmin` method of UsersRepository must recieve the whole user object, change the `admin` property to `true`, update the `updated_at` propety and return the updated user.
+For this test, the `turnAdmin` method of UsersRepository must receive the whole user object, change the `admin` property to `true`, update the `updated_at` propety and return the updated user.

 ## 📚 UseCases Tests

 ### 📌 Should be able to create new users

-For this test, the `execute` method of CreateUserUseCase file must recieve the user `name` and `email` to be created, create an user through the repository's create method and return the created user.
+For this test, the `execute` method of CreateUserUseCase file must receive the user `name` and `email` to be created, create an user through the repository's create method and return the created user.

 ### 📌 Should not be able to create new users when email is already taken

 For this test, the `execute` method of CreateUserUseCase file must not allow an user to be created if exist an user with the same `email`.

-If exist an user with the same email retun the error message:
+If exist an user with the same email return the error message:
 ```tsx
 throw new Error("Mensagem do erro");
 ```

 ### 📌 Should be able to turn an user as admin

-For this test, the `execute` method of TurnUserAdminUseCase file must recieve the user `id`, call the repository method wich change the user to `admin` and return the user after the change.
+For this test, the `execute` method of TurnUserAdminUseCase file must receive the user `id`, call the repository method wich change the user to `admin` and return the user after the change.

 ### 📌 Should not be able to turn a non existing user as admin